-We can’t assume that rates of dyslexia in English-speaking countries applies universally.
+We can’t assume that rates of dyslexia in English-speaking countries apply universally.
 Research papers in other European countries often do not separate poor readers from children with dyslexia, diagnosed or not.
 Dyslexia in Japan is almost unknown even though the content words in Japanese must be read and understood according to the context.
 Some researchers and writers deny that orthographic dyslexia in children exists at all.

 Recent studies in neuroscience alert us to the following: Words are the unit of reading but some shapes are connected to symbols and then later the symbols are connected to words.
 Dr Jon Lieff points out that “neuronal circuits first learn letters, then syllables, then small meaningful sounds.”
-As a result, he advises “some dyslexic children do better with more spacing between words so they can more easily see the writing of meaningful small sounds.” (www.searchingforthemind.com)
+As a result, he advises “some dyslexic children do better with more spacing between words so they can more easily see the writing of meaningful small sounds.” www.searchingforthemind.com)

 Through ongoing studies we have learned that the brain is plastic and neuroplasticity means that early diagnosis and intervention is critical for the brain to be retrained.
 We know, for instance, that within two hours of a person being blindfolded, the other senses become more sensitive and new pathways in the brain begin to form.
 This explains why early diagnosis of dyslexia and other learning difficulties gives the child the best chance of making early progress.

 - In French, written word identification leads to comprehension in reading which then interacts with cognitive and linguistic capacities in the child.
 (Jose Marais).
 According to Marais, the neurological interacts back and forth with the cognitive which interacts with the behavioural.
 The behavioural means how the child manifests the cognitive problem verbally and non-verbally in ways that communicate meaning to the observer.
 However, it is the cognitive alone that can direct our methods of addressing the child’s literacy limitations.

 - Fluss et al (2009) sampled 1000 children in 20 schools across Paris.
 All were Grade 2s.
 All socio-economic groups were equally represented in the sample.
 Bearing in mind that not all children facing delays in reading and writing have dyslexia, Fluss found that children from upper socio-economic backgrounds constituted only 3.3% of poor readers and children from a low socio-economic background constituted nearly 25% of poor readers.
 This implies that dyslexics who formed an unknown part of the sample, largely fall into the low socio-economic group.
 This finding infers that the number of dyslexics across the middle and upper socio-economic groups is exaggerated and is possibly a false belief.

-Sprenger-Charolles et al (2003) noted that the greatest stumbling block for poor readers was decoding.
+- Sprenger-Charolles et al (2003) noted that the greatest stumbling block for poor readers was decoding.
 Phonemic awareness is more important up to the end of Grade 2.
 Visual Span is important from Grade 3 onwards.

-Prado et al (2007) found that dyslexics at age 11 and 6 months had a reading age of 7 and 11 months.
+- Prado et al (2007) found that dyslexics at age 11 and 6 months had a reading age of 7 and 11 months.
 The Visual Span for dyslexics was 26% and for good readers 60%.
 From these studies we can conclude that the critical phase is Prep to the end of Grade 2 when decoding means acquiring the building blocks for later literacy and that mastery of the alphabetic code during the first three years of schooling enables the child to move smoothly into the Visual Span stage in Grade 3.

 After the first six years of school in China or Chinese schools in Singapore and other places, children’s reading and writing abilities vary widely.
 Children spend these six years mastering 3000 Chinese characters.
 Unlike a western alphabet, Chinese characters map to the meaning and not the sound.
 Chinese children with dyslexia often confuse characters with a similar appearance.

 Research in Scotland and England reveal that even though children of low socio-economic status begin school without being able to identify 80% of the alphabet, they have caught up with children of middle and high socio-economic status by the end of Grade 3 in mastery of alphabet recognition and sound correlation.